docusign/docusign-esign-node-client/README.md

 ### NPM Package Manager

-Install the client locally:  `npm install docusign --save --save-exact` (note you may have to use `sudo` based on your permissions)
+Install the client locally:  `npm install docusign-esign --save --save-exact` (note you may have to use `sudo` based on your permissions)

 Alternatively you can just copy the source code directly into your project.